SteveKChiu/lua-intf/README.md

 A class binding is modeled after C++ class, it models the const-ness correctly, so const object can not access non-const functions.
 It can have the following bindings:

 + constructor - bind to class constructor
-+ factory function - bind to global or static function that return the class object
++ factory function - bind to global or static function that return the newly created object
 + static property - bind to global or static variable, or getter and setter functions, property can be read-only
 + static function - bind to global or static function
 + member property - bind to member fields, or member getter and setter functions, property can be read-only
 + member function - bind to member functions

-For module and class, you can only have one constructor or factory function.
+For module and class, you can have only one constructor or factory function.
 To access the factory or constructor in Lua script, you call the module or class name like a function, for example the above `Web` class:

 	local w = Web("http://www.google.com")